likaia/vue-native-websocket-vue3/README-EN.md

 app.use(VueNativeSock,"");
 ```

+> payAttention：The plugin depends on Vuex, your project must install vuex to use this plugin.
+For the relevant configuration of vuex, please refer to the content in the plug-in configuration item at the back of the document.

+> Similarly, the plugin also supports pinia, you can choose one of vuex and pinia.
+Please refer to the content in the plug-in configuration item at the back of the document for the related usage configuration of pinia.

 ### Plug-in configuration items
 The plug-in provides some configuration options, which improves the flexibility of the plug-in and better adapts to the business needs of developers.

 #### Enable Vuex integration
-Import `vuex` in `main.ts | main.js`, when using the plug-in, the third parameter is that the user can pass the configuration item, he is an object type, add the `store` attribute to the object, the value is imported Vuex.
+Import the configuration file of `vuex` in `main.ts | main.js`.
+When using the plug-in, the third parameter is that the user can pass the configuration item.
+It is an object type, and the `store` attribute is added to the object.
+Value is imported vuex.

 ```typescript
 import store from "./store";